petersn/nntb/README.md

   Loss:  11.863%
 ```

+Note that you *must* pass *exactly* the same model architecture options into `predict.py` as when you invoked `train.py`, as currently the model files do not store the architecture.

 It's valid to feed in positions with more than 5 pieces, even though the network has never seen any such positions in its training.

 ### Experiment with the architecture!